Germany - HR & HR Software Guide

 - Temporary Employment – Temporary employees in Germany can be hired through an agency for a maximum of 18 months, according to the amended Temporary Employment Act.

-In Germany, a probationary period lasts up to 6 months, and either party may terminate the relationship with two weeks’ notice.
+In Germany, a probationary period typically lasts up to 6 months, and either party may terminate the relationship with two weeks’ notice.

 The Hours of Work Act states that work hours may extend up to a maximum of 10 hours per day if an employee does not exceed an average of 8 hours per working day over six calendar months.